jmangt/test-driven-puppet/librarian_puppet.md

 In our *hotdog.com* example, the role has one private dependency:
 1. The `wordpress` profile

-And the `wordpress` profile needed public dependencies:
+And the `wordpress` profile has two public dependencies:
 1. The `apache` module
 2. And, the `php` module